February 13, 2018

-In late December 2016, the Wisconsin DPI approved new rules that allow candidates to obtain school library certification (the 1901/1902 license) without a separate classroom teacher’s license and/or without a master’s degree.
-SOIS and other Wisconsin universities approved to prepare candidates for this license are now beginning the process of developing program plans that may allow for these alternatives.
-At the present time (Spring 2017), new program plans have not been formulated or approved, so the current program plan described on these web pages is still in effect.
-Watch this web page for news regarding possible new options for obtaining the license.
+In 2017, the Wisconsin DPI approved new rules that allow candidates to obtain school library certification (the 1902 license) without a separate classroom teacher’s license and/or without a master’s degree.
+For the past year, SOIS and other Wisconsin universities approved to prepare candidates for this license have been working on the lengthy process of developing program plans that would allow for these alternatives.

 The School of Information Studies offers students the opportunity to obtain certification from the Wisconsin Department of Public Instruction as library media specialists or school librarians.